BuddyLim/Assignment-works/README.md

 # Assignment-works

-Compilation of my assignment from Multimedia University
+Compilation of my assignments during my study at Multimedia University Cyberjaya List of languages in the compilation (10/1/19):

+C++
+Java